christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 [^logless] There are approaches to consistent, logless SMR protocols that still provide safety and liveness, such as proposed by Skrzypzcak et al. [@skrzypzcak2020towards]: instead of agreeing on a sequence of commands to build up a consistent log, nodes in logless SMR agree directly on the sequence of state machine states.

+As we have pointed out in subsection [@sec:consistency-decisions], "immutability changes everything".
+Append-only data structures make it easier to achieve and maintain consistency.
+The state calculated by the state machine is a large  derivative aggregate.
 The current state can always be reconstructed by applying the committed portion of the log up to the high-water mark:

 $$\delta(log_{\mathrm{hwm}}, s) = \delta_{cmd_i} \circ \dots \circ \delta_{cmd_0} (s)$$